-The amygdala play a role in emotional arousal and regulate the release of neurotransmitters essential for memory consolidation which is why emotional memories can be so much stronger and longer-lasting.
-Emotions proceed feelings, are physical, and instinctual.
+The amygdala plays a role in emotional arousal and regulates the release of neurotransmitters essential for memory consolidation which is why emotional memories can be so much stronger and longer-lasting.
+Emotions precede feelings, are physical, and instinctual.
 Because they are physical, they can be objectively measured by blood flow, brain activity, facial micro-expressions, and body language.

 Feelings are mental experiences of body states, which arise as the brain interprets emotions, themselves physical states arising from the body’s responses to external stimuli.
 (The order of such events is: I am threatened, experience fear, and feel horror.)

-Dr.Sarah Mckay, neuroscientist and author of the Your Brain Health blog explains it as:
+Dr.Sarah Mckay, neuroscientist, and author of the Your Brain Health blog explains it like this:

 Feelings are sparked by emotions and colored by the thoughts, memories, and images that have become subconsciously linked with that particular emotion for you.
 But it works the other way around too.
 For example, just thinking about something threatening can trigger an emotional fear response.
 While individual emotions are temporary, the feelings they evoke may persist and grow over a lifetime.
 Because emotions cause subconscious feelings which in turn initiate emotions and so on, your life can become a never-ending cycle of painful and confusing emotions which produce negative feelings which cause more negative emotions without you ever really knowing why.

 While basic emotions are instinctual and common to us all, the meanings they take on and the feelings they prompt are individually based on our programming past and present.
 Feelings are shaped by a person’s temperament and experiences and vary greatly from person to person and situation to situation.